Apportionment paradox: New states paradox

-Given a fixed number of total representatives (as determined by the United States House of Representatives), adding a new state would in theory reduce the number of representatives for existing states, as under the United States Constitution each state is entitled to at least one representative regardless of its population.
-Also, even if the number of members in the House of Representatives is increased by the number of Representatives in the new state, a pre-existing state could lose a seat because of how the particular apportionment rules deal with rounding methods.
-In 1907, when Oklahoma became a state, it was given a fair share of seats and the total number of seats increased by that number.
-The House increased from 386 to 391 members.
-A recomputation of apportionment affected the number of seats because of other states: New York lost a seat while Maine gained one.
+The New State paradox is a property of all largest remainder methods, in which the entry of a new state (or party) causes a change in the apportionment between two completely unrelated parties, despite not changing their combined apportionment.

+The paradox was first noticed in 1907, when Oklahoma became a state.
+It was decided it should be given its entitled fair share of 5 seats and the House expanded by 5 seats as well, with the intent of maintaining all other state delegations fixed.
+However, when the apportionment was recalculated, it was discovered these were not fixed: New York had lost a seat, while Maine had gained one.
+This resulted in a crisis of confidence in the apportionment rules procedure as well as a bitter debate within the House, as it was unclear which of these apportionments—the one calculated from scratch, or the one calculated after the previous Census—should be considered the "correct" one.

-The New States paradox gave rise to the axiom known as coherence, which says that, whenever an apportionment rule is activated on a subset of the states, with the subset of seats allocated to them, the outcome should be the same as in the grand solution.
+The New State paradox gave rise to the axiom known as coherence, which says that, whenever an apportionment rule is applied to a subset of the states, with the subset of seats allocated to them, the outcome should be the same as in the overall solution for all states.
+This can be considered the analog of independence of spoilers seen in other areas of social choice: that one part of the apportionment (the assignment of seats between A and B) should not depend on another, unrelated part of the apportionment (the assignment of seats between C and D).

 Balinski–Young theorem

-In 1983, two mathematicians, Michel Balinski and Peyton Young, proved that any method of apportionment that does not violate the quota rule will result in paradoxes whenever there are four or more parties (or states, regions, etc.).
-More precisely, their theorem states that there is no apportionment system that has the following properties for more than three states (as the example we take the division of seats between parties in a system of proportional representation):
+In 1982, two mathematicians, Michel Balinski and Peyton Young, proved that any method of apportionment that does not violate the quota rule will result in paradoxes whenever there are four or more parties (or states, regions, etc.).
+More precisely, their theorem states that there is no apportionment system that has the following properties for more than three parties (as the example we take the division of seats between parties in a system of proportional representation):